 Local restaurants also provide a variety of market food, making for a comprehensive holiday experience.

-Williamsburg Christmas Market dates: Thursday to Sunday: 24th November to 23rd December 2023.
+Williamsburg Christmas Market dates: Select days from 24th November to 24th December 2024 (unconfirmed).

 Location: Bicentennial Park.